Optimal Investment in a Large Population of Competitive and Heterogeneous Agents: Characterizations of the utility maximization games

-where with abuse of notation, $\upphi_t^i$ maps from $\R^n$ to $\R^n$ up to fixing a single trajectory of $(\tilde{\sigma}_t^j)_{j = 1,\dots, n}$, $(\theta_t^j)_{j = 1, \dots, n}$ and $(\upzeta_t^{jj})_{j = 1, \dots, n}$.
-Furthermore, for $n\ge3$, $\uppsi_t$ is Lipschitz--continuous with a constant depending only on $n$. \end{corollary} Observe that the dimension of the domain of the function $\uppsi$ depends on $n$.
-Thus, $\uppsi_t$ will undoubtedly present a major obstacle when we study the limit of the game as $n \rightarrow \infty$.
-For instance, in the infinity population game this decoupling procedure does not seem to work.
-To avoid this difficulty while studying the limit, we will rather work with the FBSDE \eqref{eq:intro.fbsde}. \begin{remark} In the absence of the common noise $W^*$, the complications associated with $\uppsi_t$ discussed above vanish.
-In fact, the system of BSDEs in \Cref{thm: n-bsde} takes the much simpler form
+where with abuse of notation, $\upphi_t^i$ maps from $\R^n$ to $\R^n$ up to fixing a single trajectory of $(\Sigma_t^j)_{j\in \{ 1,\dots, n\}}$ and $(\theta_t^j)_{j\in \{ 1, \dots, n\}}$.
+Furthermore, for $n\ge3$, $\uppsi_t$ is Lipschitz--continuous with a constant depending on $n$. \end{corollary} Observe that the dimension of the domain of the function $\uppsi$ depends on $n$.
+Thus, $\uppsi_t$ will undoubtedly present a major obstacle when studying the limit of the game as $n \rightarrow \infty$.
+For instance, in the infinite population game this decoupling procedure does not seem to work.
+Furthermore, the condition \ref{cd:lambda} will also present an obstacle to the fact that we would like to consider the limit of the game on a relatively sparse graph.
+To avoid the above difficulties while studying the limit, we will rather work with the FBSDE \eqref{eq:intro.fbsde}. \begin{remark} In the absence of the common noise $W^*$ (i.e. when $\sigma^{*u}=0$ for all $u\in I$), the complications associated with $\uppsi_t$ discussed above vanish.
+In fact, the system of BSDEs in \Cref{corollary.n.bsde} takes the much simpler form

 and the equilibrium strategy now takes the form